 Getting there and getting around from NYC

 - Train: The closest train station is in Tuxedo, NY and then it is still a 20 minute drive to the village of Warwick.
 You can catch the New Jersey Transit train from Penn Station in Manhattan on the Port Jervis or Suffern Line.
-Check that the train is stopping in tuxedo as it may depend.
+Check that the train is stopping in Tuxedo as some of them may not.

-There are various parking lots and street parking around the village centre.
+There are various parking lots and street parking around the village center.
 Parking lots are on Bank St., Spring St. and First St.